NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 Make a copy of the config used for the initial run and change `baseline` to false.

-Run the script (how python in envoked will vary depending on system configuration)
+Run the script
 ```
-python main.py --config your_other_config.hjson --template-in template_a.json --template-out template_b.json --loadcell-out grf_data.csv
+python main.py --config your_other_config.hjson --template-in template_a.json --template-out template_b.json
 ```
-This will read settings from `your_other_config.hjson` and write recorded grf data to `grf_data.csv`.
-Note that if `grf_data.csv` already exists it will be overwritten.
+This will read settings from `your_other_config.hjson` and write recorded grf data to `loadcell_tilt.csv`.
 PSTH templates are loaded from `template_a.json`.
 PSTH template data and a record of the run will be written to `template_b.json`.

 The program will perform tilts and attempt to classify the tilt type based on templates from `template_a.json` and perform punish/reward actions based on if the classification was correct.
 It will also record a new set of templates.